Ziwei-0129/DeepRiverFCNNs/README.md

 - rioxarray
 - geopandas

-To create the TensorFlow environment please refer the environment.yml
+To create the TensorFlow environment for training and inference please refer the file environment.yml

 ### Running Our Codes